 Pasta salads are super simple to make, involving little more than chopping veggies and mixing.

-Lots of other similar salad recipes use sweet peas, and if that’s what jogs your childhood memories, feel free to toss those in, as well.
+- Lots of other similar macaroni salad recipes use sweet peas, and if that’s what jogs your childhood memories, feel free to toss those in, as well.

-Serve this tuna pasta salad at every potluck and barbecue this summer, and give everyone the nostalgia feels!
+Serve this tuna pasta salad at every potluck and barbecue this summer, and give everyone the nostalgia feels (and don’t forget to share the recipe)!

 LOOKING FOR MORE EASY PASTA SALAD RECIPES?